ashleykhoza/Azure-AutoML-Diabetes-Prediction/README.md

 # Azure-AutoML-Diabetes-Prediction
 My first machine learning project using Azure AutoML to predict diabetes from medical data.
 Built a model to help healthcare providers identify at-risk patients earlier.
 It enables doctors to focus on critical cases faster, showing the real-world impact of machine learning in clinical support.
+This is the very first machine learning job I have ever completed.
+I used a tool called Microsoft Azure to look at a large set of medical information and teach a computer how to recognize the signs of diabetes on its own.
+This project solves a real world problem because doctors often have too many patients to check every single record by hand.
+By using this model, a hospital could automatically flag people who might be sick so they can get help much sooner.
+It shows how technology can be used to support medical professionals and improve how we take care of people.